-Director Mark Farmaner has 30 years’ experience in advocacy and research on human rights and development.
-He was involved in the anti-Apartheid campaign, worked for development agency Christian Aid for 7 years, and has 20 years’ experience working on Myanmar at Burma Campaign UK.
+Director Mark Farmaner has over 35 years’ experience in advocacy and research on human rights and development.
+He was involved in the anti-Apartheid campaign, worked for development agency Christian Aid for 7 years, and has over 20 years’ experience working on Myanmar at Burma Campaign UK.
 He has worked closely with civil society organisations and activists from Myanmar providing training and support.
 For the past ten years Mark has also been on the board of the Phan Foundation, which provides funding to grassroots community organisations in and from Myanmar.

-Head of Development Doug Janke has 25 years’ community organising & campaigning experience and is the chair of trustees for two charities.
+Fundraising Manager Doug Janke has 25 years’ community organising & campaigning experience and is the chair of trustees for two charities.
 He has managed teams of 2 – 50 nationally and internationally and has over twenty years’ project, staff and organisational development and management experience.
 He has provided risk audits and analysis, strategic support, written business plans, and overseen communication and change management for NGOs.
 He worked in Westminster as Head of Fundraising for the Liberal Democrats and was Head of Communications, and also Head of Development and Fundraising for Meningitis Research Foundation.

-Project Manager Zoya Phan became one of the highest profile and experienced exiled democracy activists from Myanmar, travelling to more than twenty countries to meet Presidents, Prime Ministers and speak in Parliaments and at conferences.
+Programme Director Zoya Phan became one of the highest profile and experienced exiled democracy activists from Myanmar, travelling to more than twenty countries to meet Presidents, Prime Ministers and speak in Parliaments and at conferences.
 She was one of the first people from Myanmar to be honoured as a Young Global Leader by the World Economic Forum and to be given TED fellowship.
 At Burma Campaign UK, she has worked closely with grassroots organisations from Myanmar and trained many activists in the UK.
 With family members she founded the Phan Foundation to help fund community groups in Myanmar.
 She has also written an autobiography, Little Daughter, (titled Undaunted in the USA), which has been published worldwide.

 Project Manager Karin Valtersson has worked on Myanmar since 2010 in campaigning, research and project management and has several years’ experience in managing development projects with civil society groups in Myanmar and on the Thai-Myanmar border.
 She also works as a Campaigns Officer at Burma Campaign UK and has been on the board of the Swedish Burma Committee (SBC) since 2014.
 She has worked in human rights, development and project management since 2007.